Technology and Digital Declutter Ideas

 After labeling all my cords, I also wrapped them in this cable management sleeve to contain and hide them.
 This neoprene fabric is reversible from black to white and has velcro on either side to form the tube.
 You can let cords in or out at any point by just opening the velcro enough for the cord.
 My desk is open underneath and I’m pleased with how my cords are not only labeled but contained and camouflaged a bit.

-And one other cord management ‘tool' I found…actually, that ended up in my Christmas stocking this year…these Binditz.
+And one other cord management ‘tool’ I found…actually, that ended up in my Christmas stocking this year…these Binditz.
 They are rubbery cord wraps that hang on to your cable, always ready to be wrapped.
-The bag of 36 comes in 2 different colors (black and white) and 3 different sizes and they are the bomb diggity!
 I am cord-labeling and cord- wrapping dervish right now.

 Right, not something to be very proud of and I’ve been busy whittling it down.
 I spent a long car ride over the holidays unsubscribing from the many emails that started popping up after doing much of my shopping online.
 Once you give them your email to confirm your purchase, you are victim to the onslaught of marketing emails.